The Lawton Standard Co. is raising the standard for foundries.

 Just after 9/11, a recession hit Lawton’s corner of industry in 2001.

-On June 6th 2006, Alex became the 5th generation president of The C.A.
+On June 6, 2006, Alex became the fifth-generation president of The C.A.
 Lawton Co.
-Months later, on December 21st 2006, Bay Engineered Castings and The C.A.
-Lawton Co., through a reverse merger, became one company.
+Months later, on December 21, 2006, Bay Engineered Castings and The C.A.
+Lawton Co. merged through a reverse merger, becoming one company.
 The foundry became the Lawton foundry.

 In 2008, a recession hit.
-This was called The Great Recession due to the dramatic dip in the economy, and how long it took to recover.
+This was known as The Great Recession due to the dramatic decline in the economy and the prolonged period it took to recover.
 During the recession, those who stayed on at Lawton took pay cuts and worked only three weeks per month to avoid laying people off.

 2011 – 2018